Programmatic Transparency In AdTech: Problems & Solutions

 Offering publisher’s ad inventory to more buyers in this manner, provides an opportunity to increases sales and revenue and saves time, as there is no need to re-traffic ads every time a network or agency begin working with a new partner.
 However these linked partnerships also present many challenges and disadvantages, most of which are a result of transparency, or rather lack thereof.
 Even the publisher’s direct contact, the Ad Exchange seat holder, may not have full control over the information, and may not know how the inventory will be utilized.

-It is for these reasons that publisher transparency has become such a major issue, effecting partners on most exchanges worldwide.
+It is for these reasons that publisher transparency has become such a major issue, affecting partners on most exchanges worldwide.

-The above diagram demonstrates the flow of this process and how it effects ad quality .
+The diagram below demonstrates the flow of this process and how it effects ad quality .
 In brief, this is the potential risk.

-The publisher, or rather the publisher’s Account Manager, is responsible for setting the Ad Tag on the website.
+The publisher is responsible for setting the Ad Tag on the website.
 From that point on, the Ad Tag is managed directly by the Ad Network that holds a seat on an Ad Exchange.